spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

     ```

-3. Review the **values.yaml** .You must populate the parameter `env.rootDomain` to the custom domain you will use for the installation.
-All other parameter values are optional and can be reset or changed with a Helm upgrade operation.
+3. Review the **values.yaml** .
+You must populate the `env.rootDomain` parameter to the domain you will use for the installation.
+All other parameter values are optional, and you can reset or change them with a Helm upgrade operation.

 4. Install the Helm Chart using the following command.
 Replace the path in the command to match your local path of the Palette Helm Chart.